florian-dev/locate/README.md

 filters:
   filter  1 :  ignore results with more than three files and whose all
-               filenames are same except for digits characters (0-9)
+               filenames are same except for digits characters (0-9) filter  2 :  ignore results with more than one file and whose all filenames are same except for digits characters (0-9)

-  -f {1}, --filter {1}  apply one filter among those listed above. this option
+  -f {1,2}, --filter {1,2}
-                        can be mentioned several times (default: None) -t [<file_size>], --file-size-threshold [<file_size>]
+                        apply one filter among those listed above ; this option can be mentioned several times (default: None) -t [<file_size>], --file-size-threshold [<file_size>]
                         file size threshold (smaller ones are ignored) (implicit value: 2MB) (default: 0)